girlscript/winter-of-contributing/Datascience_With_Python/Machine Learning/Tutorials/Pipelines/README.md

   - Data Preparation : In this step, feature scaling is being done and categorical features are converted to numerical features.

 - Machine Learning
-  - n this step we create a Machine Learning Model, train it on the prepared data and validate it and testing it on the test set.
+  - In this step we create a Machine Learning Model, train it on the prepared data and validate it and testing it on the test set.

 - Operations
   - This is the end goal of the data science pipeline.
 It is basically the deployment of the model to a production environment where it will make predictions on new data and model visualization.